 All LINC dollars go to fund investments in Essential Needs, such as food and shelter.
 Without these needs being met, children cannot learn in school, families cannot be financially stable, and individuals cannot enjoy health and well-being.

-86% of households earning less than $15,000 annually live in housing they cannot afford (paying more than 30% of their income).
+24% of households in central Iowa are housing cost-burdened (paying more than 30% of household income).

 Homeless children are 2x more likely to have a learning disability, repeat a grade, or be suspended from school.

-Low-income students are 4x more likely to be chronically absent, often for reasons beyond their control, including unstable housing, unreliable transportation, or a lack of health care.
+Low-income students are 2.4x more likely to be chronically absent than their higher income classmates, often for reasons beyond their control, including unstable housing, unreliable transportation, or a lack of health care.

-104,475 meals and food items were served or distributed to individuals/families through United Way- and LINC-supported pantries and shelter services.
+355,691 meals and food items were served or distributed to individuals/families through United Way and LINC-supported pantries and shelter services in 2023.

 Follow us for pictures from events, information about upcoming events, and stories about the impact you're making by being a LINC member.